barryclark/jekyll-now/_posts/2020-04-15-rust-i2c-driver.md

 the only thing we got do then is `cargo flash --chip=STM32L452 --example read_id --gdb --reset-halt` in order to tell cargo flash that we are flashing a STM32L452 chip and want it to put our example called read_id there.
-The --gdb --reset-halt arguments will then make it reset the chip to the beginning of our program, halt it there and then launch a so called GDB server on our machine which allows us to speak with the chip through a remote GDB connection (GDB in case you don't know being the GNU general debugger).
+The --gdb --reset-halt arguments will then make it reset the chip to the beginning of our program, halt it there and launch a so called GDB server on our machine which allows us to speak with the chip through a remote GDB connection (GDB in case you don't know being the GNU general debugger).